randeep-k11/system-design-HLD/Design-Mobile-Check-In-Application/README.md

     * Top N categories with the highest check-ins(daily/monthly/yearly).
     * Most popular places (by check-ins) in a category(daily/monthly/yearly).
     * Best rated places in a category.
+* Users should be able to review their location history, view ratings, duration of stay and how often visited.
+* lastly capability to sponsored locations and display them to users.

 ### Non-Functional Requirements